It will be up to the participant's home institution to decide how many credits will be awarded, but the BSE Summer School office will:

 Requisites:

 Students will deliver a short summary of a paper one week after the summer school finishes.
-It will consist in a critical summary of a published paper, around 3.4 pages, 1.5 spaced, font size 11.
-The critical summary will need to follow these guidelines: expose what are the main ideas of the paper, how they are addressed, strength and weakness of the paper, methodological approach, theoretical or empirical background, and suggestions for improvements.
+It will consist of a critical summary of a published paper, around 3.4 pages, 1.5-spaced, font size 11.
+The critical summary will need to follow these guidelines: expose what are the main ideas of the paper, how they are addressed, strengths and weaknesses of the paper, methodological approach, theoretical or empirical background, and suggestions for improvements.

 Students will deliver a short research proposal one week after the summer school finishes.
 It will consist of 3-4 pages, 1.5 spaced, font size 11, with a clear research question, a motivation (introduce the question and its policy relevance), a discussion of the existing literature and on how your paper relates to that, and an explanation on how you would approach the questions (empirical strategy and/or theoretical model).